-Environment Social Governance & economics About this report GRI Content Index Assurance report
+Governance & economics About this report GRI Content Index

-CLIMATE CHANGE
+CLIMATE CHANGE MITIGATION

-In FY 2023, our absolute CO2 emissions 13 ACTION from aircraft operations increased by 27% compared to the previous year.
+In FY 2023, our absolute CO2 emissions from aircraft operations increased by 27% compared to the previous year.
 This increase can be attributed to the return of traffic, which had been significantly reduced for almost three years due to the pandemic.